-CO1 MBOT- Students will learn and understand the basic and advanced concept of 1103.1 Biochemistry.
-CO2 MBOT- Students will deeply understand the production, compostion and 1103.2 function of Biomolecules.
+CO1 MBOT- Students will learn and understand the basic and advanced concept of 1103.1 Biochemi stry.

-CO3 MBOT- Students will learn deeply and understand about the kinetics of 1103.3 Biomolecules.
-CO4 MBOT- Students will deeply learn about the metabolism and properties of 1103.4 Biomolecules.
+CO2 MBOT- Students will deeply understand the production, compostion and function of 1103.2 Biomolecules.
+CO3 MBOT- Students will learn deeply and understand about the kinetics of Biomolecules.
+1103.3 CO4 MBOT- Students will deeply learn about the metabolism and properties of 1103.4 Biomolecules.